gogforce/qcir14_to_pcnf/README.md

 # qcir14_to_pcnf
 A tool that receives a QBF as input in QCIR-14 format, transforms the formula to PCNF (Prenex Conjunctive Normal Form) and outputs it in the QDIMACS format.
 Implemented in C.

-The program consists of the files data_types.c, data_types.h and main.c.

 Usage:
        QCIR14_to_PCNF [-g][-s <prenexing_strategy>] <input_filename>